Ninja-Squad/ninja-squad.github.com/_posts/2015-07-15-what-is-new-angularjs-1.4.md

       ng-options="pony disable when isMostFav(pony) for pony in ponies">
     </select>

-You can see that the second select use the new `disable` capabilities, by calling a function that will check if the current option is the one chosen in the first select box.
+You can see that the second select uses the new `disable` capabilities, by calling a function that will check if the current option is the one chosen in the first select box.
 You can of course also check a boolean attribute of your model instead of calling a function.